jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 children with schools as good in every particular.
 In fact, because of their being newer, they may even be better.
 There are good teachers, the same curriculum as in the schools for the 295 whites.
 </p>
-<p>Who is going to disturb that situation: If they were to be reassorted or commingled, who knows how that could best be done?
+<p><b>Who is going to disturb that situation</b>: If they were to be reassorted or commingled, who knows how that could best be done?
 If it is done on the mathematical
 basis, with thirty children as a maximum, which I believe, is the accepted standard in pedagogy, you would have 27 Negro children and three whites in one school room.
 Would that make the children any happier?
 Would they learn any more quickly?
 Would